 This post contains affiliate links which means I will make a small commission if you purchase through those links.I only recommend the products that I know, trust and love.

 Making homemade beetroot powder is so simple, and you can be sure that it is actually just pure organic beets in powdered form ready for use, and nothing else.. no other ingredients and no preservatives .

 I love beetroots, and use it in so many forms, in a variety of food including paranthas, pooris , salads, soups and dips.
 You can boil it, grate it, puree or roast it, and it lends such a vibrant colour and taste to everything it is added to.

-Beetroot powder is something that has been a part of superfood markets for quite some time now, and it has never even occurred to me that this can be made at home, till the time I visited home this year.
+Beetroot powder is something that has been a part of superfood markets for quite some time now.
+It’s uses are innumerable.
+Check out this article, that details the uses and benefits of beetroot powder.
+It had never even occurred to me that this can be made at home, till the time I visited home this year.

 I found this in my mums pantry, and that too homemade using home grown beets !!!
 She uses it to add color to the curries, instead of using any artificial colouring agents.My… my…. this was such an enlightenment for me , hmmmm.. if thats too strong a word in this pretext, let it be like a “pleasant surprise ” .

 I was so happy to have found a new way to add beetroots to my recipes, having a treasure of this superfood ingredient in my hands.
 All smiles !

 The weather of India is perfect to dehydrate not only the humans, but any type of plants or leaves (Ok !
 Sorry for this bad joke).
 Most of the indian families use this time to make and stock up homemade kasoori methi, dried mint, kadhi pasta (curry leaves), turmeric, amchoor (dried mango powder)and other dried sipces .
 These ingredients, are used extensively in the Indian cuisine.